48productions/IceBeats/Readme.md

 ### Visualization LED strip:
 The main attraction, music visualization on an addressable LED strip!

-Any WS2812/NeoPixel strip will do here (default: pin 9, 54 pixels long, but you can easily drive 90+ without issue).
+Any WS2812/NeoPixel strip will do here (default: 54 pixels long, but can be configured for shorter/longer strips).
 Excessive pixel count may cause performance drops.

 ### Bass LED strip:
-This blinks to the beat with a nice strip-wide gradient, occasionally changing colors.
+This blinks to the beat with a strip-wide gradient, occasionally changing colors.

-Again, use any WS2812/NeoPixel strip (default: pin 5, 128 pixels.
-This can be made longer too)
+Again, use any WS2812/NeoPixel strip (default: 128 pixels.
+This can be made shorter/longer too)

 ### Bass light strand:
 This one just blinks to the beat!
 You've got a few options for this:

-For a single-color LED strip/string, one PWM pin is used for setting the strip's brightness (default: pin 6), just hook it up to a mosfet/transistor and you're good to go.
+For a single-color LED strip/string, one PWM pin is used for setting the strip's brightness, just hook it up to a mosfet/transistor and you're good to go.

 Some cheap LED strings on Amazon will control alternate LEDs, or different LED colors by reversing the strip polarity.
 If you have one of these strings, a L293D can be used to drive the strip at two different polarities to turn on alternate LEDs/colors.
-Two pins (default: 7/8) can optionally connect to a L293D to do this.
+Another pin can optionally connect to a L293D to do this.
+You will need to invert that pin's signal via a transistor, inverter, etc to drive the second input on the L293D.

 ### StepMania pad/cab light control: